AmanM137/Money-Lending-Application-Backend/README.md

 ### Overview
-Develop a backend for a money lending application, similar to apps like Slice and KreditBee.
-Implement the following 4 APIs using MongoDB, Postman, and Node.js.
-Adding Comments to the logic is mandatory.
+This project implements the backend for a money lending application, similar to apps like Slice and KreditBee.
+The backend is developed using MongoDB, Postman, and Node.js.
+The following 4 APIs are implemented.

 ### APIs

-#### 1. Approve Application During Signup
+#### 1. Register API
 - **Endpoint:** POST /register
 - **Functionality:**
   - Approve or reject the application based on user age and monthly salary.